-The Patio Hotel and Urban Resort is a sister property of the Aquarius Urban Resort I stayed at during my visit to Phnom Penh, located in the popular expat area Boeng Kang Keng (BKK1).
+Stayed 2019: The Patio Hotel and Urban Resort is a sister property of the Aquarius Urban Resort I stayed at during my visit to Phnom Penh, located in the popular expat area Boeng Kang Keng (BKK1).
 It offers modern rooms, a restaurant, spa and a rooftop pool with killer views over the city, all for reasonable prices.
 If you are … Continue reading

 Updated 2019: Many visitors to Cambodia bypass Phnom Penh and go straight to Angkor Wat or the Beaches of Cambodia – but Phnom Penh is well worth a visit.
 You’ll get insights into Cambodia’s unique and difficult history as a backdrop for people’s life today.
 And Phnom Penh is a lot more fun than people give it credit for, with … Continue reading